Overview of UK Curriculum School

 EYFS learning and development requirements:

-Our curriculum encompasses seven total areas of learning and development.
+Being one of the best British curriculum schools in Dubai, our curriculum encompasses seven total areas of learning and development.
 All areas of learning and development are important and are inter-connected.

 The first three areas are particularly important for building a strong foundation of igniting children’s curiosity and enthusiasm for learning, forming relationships, and thriving.
 These are called the prime areas: